Controlling LEGO Wedo Motor with Python GUI App in Linux

 hcitool lescan fail

-Building a Simple Python GUI App to Control LEGO Wedo Motor on Raspberry Pi
+Building a Python GUI App to Control LEGO Wedo Motor on Raspberry Pi

-I finally decided to build the Python app on Raspberry Pi because I don’t have a Linux PC.
+Ultimately, I chose to develop the Python app on a Raspberry Pi, as I didn’t have access to a dedicated Linux PC.

 sudo apt-get update